 The content differs from the tannaitic and Roman law (or perhaps it matches Beit Shammai’s ruling), but it is evident that a law relating to this situation existed long before the Roman occupation of Judea.
 Perhaps the Roman legislation influenced the content of the tannaitic halakhah in that the builder loses the building, but that is not necessarily the case.

-The similarity between the content of the Roman laws and the content of the Jewish laws does not necessarily indicate a direct historical connection and it certainly does not prove influence.
+Thus, the similarity between the content of the Roman laws and the content of the Jewish laws does not necessarily indicate a direct historical connection and it certainly does not prove influence.
 Moreover, Gaius himself defines all these laws as part of the ius gentium, that is, laws that apply in every human society.
 Gaius thus may be evidence that these laws also were practiced in non-Roman nations.

 By contrast, the parallelism between the arrangement of the material in Tosefta Bava Qamma material and the composition of Gaius is surprising, and against its background, it is reasonable to assume Roman influence.
 I refer not only to the order of the discussion but also, and primarily, to the parallel textual process in which the laws were reinterpreted.
 Since we are dealing with a theoretical literary arrangement of textual materials, the influence should be a textual influence that involves the exposure of Sages to the principles of arrangement and organization of Roman legal literature.
 Although it is difficult to prove, it is not inconceivable that some of the Sages were exposed to such legal literature (perhaps in Greek rather than Latin).
-This is especially true if we accept the connection of the series of laws in the Tosefta to the Nasi (the president of the Sanhedrin) Rabban Shimon ben Gamliel and his retainers.
-RSBG was linked to the ruling Roman culture, and at least some members of his household certainly knew Greek.
+This is especially true if we accept the connection of the series of laws in the Tosefta to the school of Rabban Simeon ben Gamaliel the patriarch.
+The patriarchs were linked to the ruling Roman culture, and at least some of them certainly knew Greek.
 As I have indicated above, Gaius and RSBG are not far from each other in time and place, and an intellectual encounter between them (perhaps through human or various literary intermediaries) is conceivable.

 Other sources indicate that RSBG recognized the foreign legal system and ascribed legitimacy to it.
-These sources refer to the foreign system as ‘the law of the nations’, terminology that is a literal parallel to ius gentium.
+These sources refer to the foreign system as ‘the law of the nations,’ terminology that is a literal parallel to the Latin term ius gentium.
 The concept of ius gentium itself may reflect a correspondence between the words of Gaius and those of RSBG.
-If there were a rabbinic concept parallel to ius gentium, it might have contributed to the process that I have described.
+If there were a Rabbinic concept parallel to ius gentium, it might have contributed to the process that I have described.
 After all, if we were to show Gaius the comparison between his work and the Tosefta, he probably would not be surprised.
 According to him, the laws he describes are based on natural logic and are common to all mankind.
 If the Sages also believed in this principle, it is possible that they would have understood these principles as relevant also to them and would have incorporated them into their law.
 In any case, we have here an instance where what Gaius calls ius gentium is indeed so, for it is common (at least on paper) to other legal systems throughout the empire.

 Intellectual Contact Between Jewish and Roman Jurists